weierophinney/apigility-3hr-tutorial/exercise2/README.md

 # Exercise 2: Books service

-Starting with the code in /exercise2, add an API called Bookshelf and a RESTful service on the endpoint /books that can list all books, list a single book and create a new book.
+Starting with the code in /exercise2, REST service in the Bookshelf API on the endpoint /books that can list all books, list a single book and create a new book.

 Bonus points for updating and deleting a book.